zzzprojects/Eval-Expression.NET/docs2/pages/linq/where.md

----
-layout: default
-title: LINQ Dynamic - Where
+# LINQ Dynamic - Where
-description: C# Dynamic LINQ Where examples using an Expression Evaluator.
-permalink: linq-dynamic-where-examples
----

 ## LINQ Dynamic Where Examples
 {{ page.description }}